Digital Light Processing (DLP) 3D Printing Explained

 DLP vs. SLA: A Comparative Look

 While DLP and stereolithography (SLA) are closely related, the technology behind the machines is different.
 SLA uses a laser to cure the resin, while DLP uses a digital projection system.
-Another standard 3D printing technology is fused deposition modeling (FDM), which has advantages and limitations.
+Another standard 3D printing technology is fused deposition modelling (FDM), which has advantages and limitations.

 Speed: DLP generally offers faster print times because it can completely cure entire layers.

-Detail: Both technologies provide high precision, SLA can be more precise due to its use of a laser.
+Detail: Both technologies provide high precision, and SLA can be more precise due to its use of a laser.

 Materials: Both have many resins, but some are more suited to one technology.